 coefficient of linear expansion

-The change in length of a specimen one unit long when its temperature is changed by one degree (see linear expansion).
+The coefficient of linear expansion is the change in length of a specimen one unit long when its temperature is changed by one degree (see linear expansion).

 Different materials expand by different amounts.
 Just how much a particular material expands depends on the forces of cohesion between neighboring atoms or molecules.
 If these forces are strong, the material can only expand slightly for a given rise in temperature.
 A metal such as lead which has a low melting point and is relatively easily compressed, expands a great deal for a given rise in temperature.